What You Should Do After a Car AccidentJuly 2, 2021

 Never drive under the influence: even one alcoholic beverage can impair your ability to safely and effectively operate your vehicle.
 Although you may feel fine, your reflexes will be slower and your critical thinking will be less effective.
 Always plan for a safe ride home if you know you’ll be out drinking.

 Avoid adverse weather: while this may not always be avoidable, try to avoid driving in poor weather conditions.
-Proper planning, especially for a longer road trip, is important to avoid rain, snow, or sleet.
+Proper planning, especially for a long road trip, is important to avoid rain, snow, or sleet.
 If you do have to drive in these conditions, go slower than you normally would and remain extra vigilant.

 Regular maintenance: make sure to perform regular maintenance on your vehicle.
 While this may seem like something you can put off, poorly maintained vehicles are a leading cause of car accidents.